 If you’re looking for something simple and practical, then you will really appreciate this single unit toilet.
-Created as one solitary piece, this Back-to-Wall 1-PC toilet is a great choice for a small guest bathroom or apartment bathroom, or for those trying to save space.
+Created as one solitary piece, this compact toilet is a great choice for a small bathroom or apartment bathroom, or for those trying to save space.

 Back-to-Wall Elongated 2-Piece Toilet

 If you have a larger bathroom or taller family members who want something a bit easier on the knees, then consider purchasing something with dimensions like this Back-to-Wall Elongated 2-Piece Toilet.
 And when it says elongated, it really does mean elongated.
 From the back of the wall to the forward-most tip of the toilet bowl, this toilet measures 30.5 inches — which is ideal for large bathrooms.
 But note that this toilet would feel cramped in many smaller half baths.
 The toilet seat itself spans 18.5 inches long and is just under 14 inches at its widest.

 In addition to being long, the Back-to-Wall Elongated 2-Piece Toilet also has some notable height advantages.
 The seat itself is 16.5 inches above the finished floor.
 This height allows most average to tall-sized adults to sit very comfortably atop the throne.
 Furthermore, unlike most compact toilets which have a lower tank behind the toilet bowl, this design allows for a fairly tall secondary unit behind its toilet bowl.
 Here, the top of the tank reaches an ample 30.75 inches above the finished floor.